“3. Leadership in the Church of Jesus Christ,” Handbook 2: Administering the Church (2019)

 When leaders of Church organizations follow their priesthood leaders and when members of presidencies and councils are unified, they can receive guidance from the Holy Ghost and lead according to the Lord’s will.

-In some wards, leaders rely repeatedly on a small group of people to give service in priesthood and auxiliary organizations.
+In some wards, leaders rely repeatedly on a small group of people to give service in leadership callings.
 This can overburden the faithful few, and it can also deprive others of experiences that could help them learn and grow.
 Effective leaders give all members opportunities to serve.

 As presiding officers prayerfully consider members to fill leadership and teaching positions, they should remember that the Lord will qualify those He calls.
 Members do not need to be highly experienced before serving as teachers and leaders.
 They can learn from experience, by exercising faith and working diligently, and by receiving instruction and support from their leaders.